 Philanthropy: This is a community service project/s held by a fraternity, sorority, or both.
 OSU Greek students perform a number of these projects each year, and most Inter/National Fraternities and Sororities require their organizations to do one large project per year.
 Our chapters are extremely involved in university and community service participating in such events as Relay for Life, canned food drives, clothing drives, and many more.

-Pin: (2 types) the active pin or badge, a distinctive insignia worn on the chest designating an active member of a particular fraternity.
-The pledge pin, an insignia used to designate a pledge of a particular fraternity.
+Pin: The active member pin or badge, a distinctive insignia worn on the chest designating an active member of a particular fraternity.
+The new member pin, an insignia used to designate a new member of a particular fraternity.

 Pledge: A person who has accepted a bid but is not yet initiated to a sorority or fraternity.
 This term is believed to be outdated by some and can be offensive.
 See also “New Member”